Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "—Smells like the sweatiest old gym socks."

 "Nah, he’s just *super* musky.
-Maybe…I kinda like it."
+Maybe...
+I kinda like it."

 "Allison!"
 Xiù was plainly scandalized, while Yan opened an eye and grunted in amusement.